 An example of this might be if you click “segments” and then select “device”, you will be able to see in your campaigns a drop-down of the various devices and their activity.
 This is very useful to know as the various devices will perform differently and you can bid accordingly.

 The filter option is a very useful feature when optimising your campaigns.
-You can tell Adwords to show only campaigns with a specific criteria, for example only show campaigns with a particular cost.
+You can tell Google Ads to show only campaigns with a specific criteria, for example only show campaigns with a particular cost.
 This will immediately break down all the campaigns and only show campaigns which meet the criteria you have set.

 Underneath the new campaign button (the red button) you will see column headers, the information within these headers will be very useful to you when tracking the success of your campaign: